MohamadMerei1/TruBalance/README.md

 # TruBalance

-This repository contains the Arduino GUI codes used in the TurBalance BMS.
+This repository contains the Arduino and GUI codes used in the TurBalance BMS.